Rangers vs Aberdeen: Antonio Colak is better than Alfredo Morelos, says Dons captain Anthony Stewart

 Aberdeen lost their next two games against St Mirren and Kilmarnock before gradually getting back on track.

-"It did take a little while [to get over the Rangers loss], it was a massive blow with the style we lost the game," he said.
+"It did take a little while [to get over the Rangers loss], it was a massive blow with the style we lost the game," Stewart said.

 "We did well to go ahead and had control of the game for large periods and two lapses of concentration meant we lost.

-Stewart has experience of performing on the big stage - he scored as Wycombe beat Oxford in a Wembley play-off final to reach the Championship in 2020.
+Stewart has experience of performing on the big stage - he scored as Wycombe beat Oxford in a Wembley play-off final to earn promotion to the Championship in 2020.

 "It's a little bit of a secret, I basically have a few notes and a few things I set myself, personal targets, and I go through them and read them the night before and manifest it.